Potato and Cheese Pierogi (Pierogi Ruskie)

 Instructions

-- Cook Potatoes: Peel, quarter, and boil in salted water until fork-tender.4 medium-sized potatoes
+- Cook Potatoes: Peel, quarter, and boil potato in salted water until fork-tender.4 medium-sized potatoes

 - Sauté Onion: Chop and sauté in oil or butter until soft.
 Remove and set aside.1 medium onion